I Will Follow Him: Little Peggy March version

-On January 22, 1963, Little Peggy March's version of "I Will Follow Him", backed with "Wind Up Doll", conducted by Sammy Lowe, in RCA Victor Studio A, New York City on January 7, 1963, after running take 9, was released by RCA Victor.
-March's version spent 14 weeks on the Billboard Hot 100, reaching No. 1 on April 27, 1963 and spending three weeks in this position, making 15-year-old March the youngest female artist to have a U.S. chart-topping single.
-Her version also reached No. 1 in Australia, Hong Kong, Israel, South Africa, Uruguay, Canada's CHUM Hit Parade, New Zealand's "Lever Hit Parade", and Billboards Hot R&B Singles chart.
+On January 7, 1963, 14-year-old singer Little Peggy March recorded a version of "I Will Follow Him" in a performance conducted by Sammy Lowe at RCA Victor Studio A, New York City.
+RCA Victor released the single (with B-side "Wind-Up Doll") on January 22, 1963.
+"I Will Follow Him" reached number one on the Hot 100 in the issue of Billboard dated April 27, 1963, spending three weeks at the top during a 14-week chart run.
+At the age of 15 years and one month, March was (and continues to be) the youngest female artist to top the Hot 100.
+Her version also reached number one in Australia, Hong Kong, Israel, South Africa and Uruguay, and on Canada's CHUM Hit Parade, New Zealand's "Lever Hit Parade" and Billboards Hot R&B Singles chart.
+It ranked number one for the year on WABC in New York City.

-The song also reached No. 1 on the Cash Box Top 100, in a tandem ranking of Little Peggy March, Franck Pourcel, Petula Clark, Rosemary Clooney, Betty Curtis, Jackie Kannon, Joe Sentieri, and Georgia Gibbs' versions, with March's version marked as a bestseller.
-It was one of the nominees for the 1964 Grammy Award for Best Rock and Roll Recording.
+The song also reached number one on the Cash Box Top 100, in a tandem ranking of Little Peggy March, Franck Pourcel, Petula Clark, Rosemary Clooney, Betty Curtis, Jackie Kannon, Joe Sentieri, and Georgia Gibbs' versions, with March's version marked as a bestseller.
+In 1964, the record featured among the nominations for Grammy Award for Best Rock and Roll Recording of 1963, losing to Nino Tempo & April Stevens's cover of "Deep Purple".

 In 2011, Peggy March re-recorded "I Will Follow Him" with Dutch singer José Hoebee (who covered this song and reached the number-one spot in the Netherlands and Belgium in 1982).
 However, it took another year for the release of this new version song, which was eventually released on the German version of March's album Always and Forever.